If you wish to become a truck driver but are unsure of how to get into trucking, there are some things you should know about the process.

 There will be some costs for the student in this type of training, but the costs will be very minimal.

-Theses programs are offered by large trucking companies which will train students to obtain their CDL in exchange for a commitment to remain employed as a truck driver with the company for a period of time, usually about a one year period.
+These programs are offered by large trucking companies which will train students to obtain their CDL in exchange for a commitment to remain employed as a truck driver with the company for a specific time period, usually one year.

 If the contract is broken by the trainee, they will be obligated to pay back the company for the training costs.